-Quality Electric of WNC Meets the Electrical Maintenance Demands of Western North Carolina
+Quality Electric Meets the Electrical Maintenance Demands of Western North Carolina

 Delivering Electrical Expertise Throughout WNC’s Residential, Commercial, and Industrial Locations.

 Generators power our day-to-day lives, whether here in western North Carolina or anywhere else in the country.
 When you find yourself in the market for one, you will inevitably be in search of one that’s built to last.
-Generac has a proven track record and Quality Electric of WNC has a proven track record working on them.
+Generac has a proven track record and Quality Electric has a proven track record working on them.
 Since 2000, our professionals have been selling, maintaining, and repairing Generacs and we’ve gained complete expertise along the way.
-At Quality Electric of WNC, we recognize what an important investment your generator represents.
-We respond with skilled and knowledgeable staff, and when you buy a new generator from Quality Electric of WNC, you get one other added benefit: professionals who can also service and repair your generator when the time comes for electrical expertise.
-At Quality Electric of WNC, we stand behind our work, and with two decades of experience, you can be sure you’re in good hands.
+At Quality Electric, we recognize what an important investment your generator represents.
+We respond with skilled and knowledgeable staff, and when you buy a new generator from Quality Electric, you get one other added benefit: professionals who can also service and repair your generator when the time comes for electrical expertise.
+At Quality Electric, we stand behind our work, and with two decades of experience, you can be sure you’re in good hands.

 Quality Electric provides regular inspections of all living areas including bedrooms, kitchens, lounges, hallways, and bathrooms.
 A proper electrical maintenance job includes a close examination of inlets, circuit breakers, panelboards, and electrical distribution systems as well as the task of checking indoor and outdoor lighting, relays, and control panels.